Leisure Time and the Impact on Gray Divorce

 However gray divorce comes about, it can be a costly affair.
 Despite the belief that 50% of marriages end in divorce, very few couples prepare with a pre-nuptial or even post-nuptial agreement.
 Thus, when they do get married, they have to go through the complicated process of dividing up marriage assets.
 This is especially difficult for seniors, as they likely never kept track of who paid for what.
 Add in how complicated retirement funds and alimony can be, and they could be facing severe financial consequences if their divorce is handled poorly.

 That is why it is important to discuss your case with a knowledgeable and experienced San Diego divorce lawyers.
 Gray divorces, while often lacking issues like child custody and visitation, still have many burdens for the divorcees to deal with, especially when it comes to the law.
-At Huguenor Mattis, A.P.C., our legal team has over 45 years of experience and has worked with clients of all ages and demographics to achieve amicable solutions.
+At Huguenor Mattis, A.P.C., our legal team has decades of experience and has worked with clients of all ages and demographics to achieve amicable solutions.
 To learn if we are the right fit for you, call us at (858) 458-9500 and schedule a free consultation.